Aadith2022/bugfree/README.md

 This website features 4 main roles: Admin, Project Manager, Developer, and Submitter

 * Admin:
+  * Have the ability to add/remove users from the Institution or from specific projects, create projects, changes roles of all users, assign developers to tickets, and edit information information for all tickets,

 * Project Manager:
+  * Have the ability to change the roles of user's within the projects that they are the managers of, add/remove users from those projects, assign developers to tickets, as well as edit ticket information associated with their project

 * Developer:
+  * Have the ability to update the priority and status of tickets they are assigned to

 * Submitter:
+  * Have the ability to create to create tickets for projects they are assigned to by an Admin or Project Manager

 ## Load Page: